Mathematics

 MATH 300 Numerical Analysis I 4.0 Credits

-The course covers polynomial and trigonometric interpolation, splines, numerical linear algebra, numerical quadrature, solutions of nonlinear equations, and nonlinear optimization.
+The course covers root finding and fixed points, polynomial interpolation, splines, numerical integration and numerical differentiation.
 The course emphasizes computational solutions.

 Repeat Status: Not repeatable for credit